Message from the Director

 - Diagnostic discography

-Our fellowship program provides ample opportunities to participate in clinical research.
+Our fellowship program provides opportunities to participate in clinical research.
 Fellows are encouraged to design and complete a research project under the mentorship of our faculty or they may become involved in ongoing clinical research.